vdhamer/Photo-Club-Hub/.github/README.md

 `Level 2` support requires providing a list of the members as a file per club.
 A club's `Level 2` data shows up in the Portfolios screen as a list of club members.
+Each `Level 2` JSON file lists the current (and optionally former) members of a single club.
+For each member, a URL is stored pointing to the `Level 3` file (portfolio per member).
+`Level 2` lists also includes the URL of an image used as thumbnail for that member.
 </p>

 We are currently completing `Level 2` support.